 Job Knowledge, Skills, and Abilities

-– Ability to establish and maintain positive, effective relationships with a diverse group of people.
+· Ability to establish and maintain positive, effective relationships with a wide variety of people.

-– Computer skills including Microsoft Office, TEAMS, email and web-based research.
+· Proficient with Microsoft Office, TEAMS, email, and web-based research.